dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

          && e.SessionId == sessionId);
 ```

-In this query, a value for the `Id` property is provided (which is mapped to the Cosmos DB `id` property), as well as values for all the partition key properties.
+In this query, a value for the `Id` property is provided (which is mapped to the Azure Cosmos DB `id` property), as well as values for all the partition key properties.
 Furthermore, there are no additional components to the query.
 When all these conditions are met, EF is able to execute the query as a point read:

 ```console
 Executed ReadItem (46 ms, 1 RU) ActivityId='d7391311-2266-4811-ae2d-535904c42c43', Container='test', Id='9', Partition='["Microsoft","99a410d7-e467-4cc5-92de-148f3fc53f4c",10.0]'